weso/rdfsync/README.md

 An algorithm to synchronise data between the ontology files and a given Wikibase instance.

+It updates an ontology file from the changes made in your Wikibase instance.

 ## How to install

 You can install it manually from the source code: